ignatiusmb/mauss.dev/content/uses.md

 This is the rule I've always look back to when looking for something.
 Living off of this really saves me in a lot of aspects.
 Always keep in mind that there's always a tradeoff when buying something, always.

-Money might only be the only thing you'll save if you're aiming for cheap or unreliable stuff.
-You'll not only lose on quality, but also your time and energy, sometimes even health and other stuff you wouldn't normally think about.
+Money might be the only thing you'll save if you're aiming for cheap or unreliable stuff.
+You'll not only lose on quality, but also your time, energy, sometimes even health, and other stuff you wouldn't normally think about.

-Imagine using/buying something that only lasts for a week at most for let's say $1, compare that to the same product but better quality and perhaps reusable for let's say $10.
+Imagine buying something that only lasts for a week at most for let's say $1, compare that to the same product but better quality and perhaps reusable for let's say $10.
 Sure, you'll save some money early on, but as time goes on, the $10 product gives off more value for the money you spent on it.
 Its drawback is that you need to invest a lot more early on when you're buying it.

 This might not make much sense right now, but take a look at the top item on my Desktop Workstation list and it'll make much more sense why I'm emphasizing on quality right now.